How Trinity University advanced soft plastic recycling with the SPC

 SPC use case

-Shared break room in the Communication Department, located inside the Laurie Auditorium complex.
+Shared Communication Department break room within the Laurie Auditorium complex.

 • KRTU DJs, station employees, and volunteers

-This variety revealed the types of soft plastic generated in an interdisciplinary learning and production environment, while also demonstrating how accessible the SPC is across user types.
+This variety of inputs revealed the types of soft plastic generated in an interdisciplinary learning and production environment, while also showing how easily different user groups could adopt the SPC as part of their daily routines.

 Findings and new collaboration perspectives